 For the toppings, sour cream, avocados, capers are common choices.
 Nothing feels better than enjoying a bowl of ajiaco on a cold winter night.

-Anyone who hasn’t seen tamales before must be surprised because of its appearance.
-Tamales themselves are pretty simple, just meat and vegetables in cornmeal dough.
+Tamales are a plain-looking dish.
+They contain just meat and vegetables in cornmeal dough, which is probably enough to inform you if tamales can be considered gluten-free.
 But what makes them special is the banana leaves or corn husks wrapping outside.

 Before, workers used to carry tamales as their lunch for its convenience.
 Today, tamales are often found in celebrations, such as Christmas.
 You can even make a European version of this dish by adding raisins, olives, nuts, and other European ingredients.